Aleksandergreg/NodeExam/README.md

 ## Live cycling blog and auth system

-**A live cycling blow and authentication and authorization system build with Node.js with Express backend utilizing a PostgreSQL database and a Svelte5 frontend**
+**A live cycling blog and authentication and authorization system build with Node.js with Express backend utilizing a PostgreSQL database and a Svelte5 frontend**

 ## Prerequisites